 Oak Station, a parking lot and rest area at Mills Avenue and Lambert Road, is already constructed and open for use.
 Design of the trail extension is underway now and should be completed by the end of 2018.
 Actual construction of the extension might take 12 to 18 months, beginning in early 2019.

 After years of negotiations, the City paid about $3.5 million for the 2.8-mile easement from Mills Avenue to the east city limit line.
 The planning, design, and construction drawings are expected to cost about $1,100,000 and actual construction could be around $5.8 million.
 Also, the State Public Utilities Commission will require new railroad/pedestrian/street crossings at the seven streets that the trail extension crosses (Mills Avenue to 1st Avenue).
 The crossings and street work could cost as much as $4.5 million.

 How are we paying for this in such tight budget times?

-Most of the money for the purchase (almost $1.8 million) has come from a federal Transportation Efficiency Act grant.
-The remainder of the funding (about $600,000) is coming from Los Angeles County transit funds.
-So, you can see we are not using any of our local General Fund dollars for this project.
-We’re applying for other government grants to pay for eastern development of the Trail, which is how we funded the original 4.5 miles of the Trail.
-Grant funds are awarded through a competitive process, so funds we don’t apply for and receive are awarded for similar projects in other communities.
-The grant funds we receive can only be spent on this project and cannot be legally used for any other purpose.
+Most of the money for the purchase came from a federal grant; the remainder of the funding came from Los Angeles County transit funds.
+The City Council is not using any of our local General Fund dollars that could be spent on police, parks, or libraries for this project.
+We received other government grants to pay for construction, which is the same way we funded the original 4.5 miles of the Greenway.
+These grants are awarded through a competitive process, so funds we don’t apply for and receive are awarded for similar projects in other communities.
+The grants we receive can only be spent on this project and cannot be legally used for police, parks, or other general purposes.